jrpool/qai/docs/architecture.md

 ## Future components

-Components expected to be introduced in version 0.4.0:
+Components expected to be introduced in version 1.1.0:

-- Comment storage: persistent storage of comments submitted by users with the comment form
 - Application styling: a stylesheet defining styles other than browser defaults
 - Internal observability: logging, monitoring, and alerting of comment-submission events and errors

-Component expected to be introduced in version 0.5.0:
+Components expected to be introduced in version 2.0.0:

 - Tutorial enhancement: multi-platform tutorial content